 - written assignments and reports

-- a final presentation of practical work as part of the MA exhibition/event.
+- a final presentation of practical work as part of the MA Festival which includes exhibitions and events.

 As a student in the School of Arts, you will benefit from excellent and well equipped facilities, 24 hour access to your own studio spaces and the help and support our team of practising artists and the other specialists in the field who work here.

 The MA in Social Sculpture is situated in the Richard Hamilton Building, which includes a large lecture theatre, a smaller lecture room, studios and installation rooms, music practice rooms and a research room for postgraduate students.
 Access to the Richard Hamilton Building is available 24 hours a day for all arts students.